CSpanias/cspanias.github.io/_posts/2024-01-20-HTB - Precious.md

 <SNIP>
 ```

-The exploit seems to work just fine!
+The exploit seems to work just fine since its output includes `uid=0(root) gid=0(root) groups=0(root)`!
 We can now inject some Ruby reverse shell code instead of the `id` command.
-After some unsuccessful attempt to catch the shell, we can try base64 encode our payload before sending it.
-We can do that using [revshellgen](https://github.com/t0thkr1s/revshellgen):
+After some unsuccessful attempts to catch the shell, we can try base64 encode our payload before sending it.
+We can easily do that using [revshellgen](https://github.com/t0thkr1s/revshellgen):

 ```bash
 $ /opt/revshellgen/revshellgen.py